contagon/handbook/handbook/10-aaronic-priesthood.md

 * The purposes of priesthood ordinances and blessings and how to perform them (see [chapter 18](18-priesthood-ordinances-and-blessings.md)).
 * How men and women work together to accomplish God’s work.

-[[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources)For information about these topics, see “[Melchizedek Priesthood](https://www.churchofjesuschrist.org/study/manual/gospel-topics/melchizedek-priesthood?lang=eng),” “[Priesthood](https://www.churchofjesuschrist.org/study/manual/gospel-topics/priesthood?lang=eng),” and “[Women in the Church](https://www.churchofjesuschrist.org/study/manual/gospel-topics/women-in-the-church?lang=eng)” (Gospel Topics, topics.ChurchofJesusChrist.org).
+[[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) For information about these topics, see “[Melchizedek Priesthood](https://www.churchofjesuschrist.org/study/manual/gospel-topics/melchizedek-priesthood?lang=eng),” “[Priesthood](https://www.churchofjesuschrist.org/study/manual/gospel-topics/priesthood?lang=eng),” and “[Women in the Church](https://www.churchofjesuschrist.org/study/manual/gospel-topics/women-in-the-church?lang=eng)” (Gospel Topics, topics.ChurchofJesusChrist.org).

 The elders quorum presidency and ministering brothers can help provide this instruction.
 It may occur individually in young men’s homes or in a class held outside of regular Sunday meetings.

-## 10.7 [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources)Stake Young Men Leaders
+## 10.7 [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) Stake Young Men Leaders

 The stake presidency assigns a high councilor to be the stake Young Men president.
 The high council members assigned to the Young Women and Primary may serve as his counselors.
-Or, if a stake is large enough, other Melchizedek Priesthood holders from the stake may be called as counselors (see [5.5](https://www.churchofjesuschrist.org/study/manual/general-handbook/5-stake-leadership?lang=eng¶=title_number19-p190#title_number19)).
+Or, if a stake is large enough, other Melchizedek Priesthood holders from the stake may be called as counselors.
+(See [6.5](6-stake-leadership.md#65-high-council).)

 The stake Young Men president serves under the direction of the stake presidency.
-He and his counselors and secretary serve on the stake youth leadership committee (see [29.3.10](29-meetings-in-the-church.md#29310-aostake-youth-leadership-committee-meeting)).
+He and his counselors and secretary serve on the stake youth leadership committee (see [29.3.10](29-meetings-in-the-church.md#29310-ao-stake-youth-leadership-committee-meeting)).
 He and his counselors help bishoprics by teaching them their duties for Aaronic Priesthood quorums.

 A brother from the membership of the stake may be called as the stake Young Men secretary.

-For more information about the responsibilities of the stake Young Men presidency and secretary, see [5.7.2](https://www.churchofjesuschrist.org/study/manual/general-handbook/5-stake-leadership?lang=eng¶=title_number37-p262#title_number37) and [5.7.3](https://www.churchofjesuschrist.org/study/manual/general-handbook/5-stake-leadership?lang=eng¶=title_number38-p268#title_number38).
+For more information about the responsibilities of the stake Young Men presidency and secretary, see [6.7.2](6-stake-leadership.md#672-stake-young-men-presidency) and [6.7.3](6-stake-leadership.md#673-aostake-organization-secretaries).

 ## 10.8 Additional Guidelines and Policies